EgeEken/Number-Reader/README.md

 # Number Reader
 An AI program that can be trained to read numbers on a 16x16 black and white image.
+This program does not use any ai-specific libraries that are made to simplify the process of creating an ai model, since I wanted to learn how the fundamentals work first, so it only uses numpy for simple mathematical functions like dot products etc.

 ### Requirements:
 - Python (should probably work with anything over Python 3.6, but definitely not an older version)